abdelemjidessaid/alx-higher_level_programming/0x08-python-more_classes/README.md

 * `3-rectangle.py` This file contains a class that defines a rectangle by: (based on 2-rectangle.py).

 * `4-rectangle.py` This file contains a class that defines a rectangle by: (based on 3-rectangle.py).

+* `5-rectangle.py` This file contains a class that defines a rectangle by: (based on 4-rectangle.py).